Po-Hsuan-Huang/Chatroom/README.md

     ```

 3. **Download the LLaMA 3 Model**:
     - Ensure you have the LLaMA 3 model files in the `model/` directory.
+For detailed instructions, refer to [llma3_1.md](./model/llma3_1.md).

 4. **Run the Application**:
     ```bash